SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex2/README.md

     ![](./images/11.png)
     </kbd>

+TO-DO - Update all remaining images (I have a free trial so I cannot create an instance)

-10. Click on Create Instance button and you will be redirected to the SAP Cloud Central overview page to see the instance you have just initiated to create.
+10. Click on Create Instance button and you will be redirected to the SAP Cloud Central overview page to see the instance you have just created.
     <kbd>
     ![](./images/12.png)
     </kbd>